hax0rbana-adam/vaultwarden/MayFirst.md

 After the scheduled job is active, you should be able to go to /admin on your vaultwarden instance.
 If this is not the case, you'll want to SSH into your instance and run `systemctl --user status red-item-366487.service` substituting your Scheduled job ID for 366487.

 If it can't start because there is already something listening on the port you're trying to use, you will need to change the `vaultwarden_rocket_port` variable and update your Web Configuations settings to match the new port.

+# Troubleshooting

+If your scheduled job fails to start, check `journalctl --user red-item-366487` to see the logs with the full error message.

+## DatabaseError

+If you see: `thread 'main' panicked at 'Error running migrations: DatabaseError(Unknown, "permission denied for schema public")'`

+It means there was a database permission error.
+This is usually because `vaultwarden_database_name` wasn't specified and it is needed on this server (e.g. in the case of a shared server).

+To verify your database is working as expected, try to connect to the database from the command line.
+On MayFirst's servers, it might look like this:

+`psql -U my_db_username -h psql002.mayfirst.cx my_db_vaultwarden`

+That should drop you into a PostgreSQL prompt.
+Running `\l` should show you a list of dabases and yours should be in that list.
+If so, you can run `quit` at the psql prompt.

+Check the Environment variables in your Scheduled Job in the MayFirst Control Panel.
+It will have a DATABASE_URL there.
+Verify the username, password, and database name are correct.
+If they aren't, the best way to fix it is to add the missing ansible variable and then run the playbook again.
+That way you know that it won't require any manual intervention in the even you ever have to re-deploy.